 - Must pass the Arizona State Nursing Board Exam and State Board of Nursing Background check to become a CNA.

-- Vocational opportunities exist to work as a CNA in hospitals, skilled nursing facilities, hospice organizations, home health care agencies and nursing registries.
+- CNAs work in hospitals, skilled nursing facilities, hospice organizations, home health care agencies and nursing registries.
 These positions require the candidate to be a licensed CNA, and at least 18 years old.
 Unlicensed graduates can work as Nursing Assistants for 120 days from date of graduation.